TheMattSchiller/kubernetes-packer-way/kube-controller/deb/kube-controller/README.md

-# Create the kube-controller package with Gradle
+# Create a kube-controller package with Gradle
 The kube-controller package will configure an instance to run the following Kubernetes binaries at startup

 * [kube-apiserver](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/)